Introduction to Inbound Marketing

 Even if you build industrial packaging—you should make the best industrial packaging and tell everyone why you believe in what you do.
 Share how you’re different, as well as insights into your industry and trends.

-Take on thought leadership and show people where you think the future is and how you’re getting there.
+Take on thought leadership and show people where you think the future will hold and how you’re getting there.

 Take some risks, share opinions—and above all else—make it relatable.